36kbCertifiedDumb/cli-website/README.md

 i know its insane, but actually happend this.<br>
 <br>
 For example, I'm a big fan of <br>
-© From Software / Armored Core's intentional "purging of all heavy parts" approach, <br>
+© From Software / Armored Core's <br>
+intentional "purging of all heavy parts" approach, <br>
 which allows for ultra-mobility and lightweight design, <br>
 thereby enabling a variety of functions. <br>
 So, I went out of my way to trim down the site's file structure and <br>